It has been seven years since this great thinker moved on to the next world; she was a hero of mine.

 I was fifteen years old at the time, and without realizing it I found that I had been introduced to Taoism (the esoteric tradition), which provided me with a perspective that would subsequently shape the future-history of my life.

-Six years ago this luminary departed from our world, leaving a legacy of literature to light the way for us.
-We need this light more than ever.
+Seven years ago this luminary departed from our world, leaving a legacy of literature to light the way for us...we need this light more than ever.

 If we liken our civilization to a garden, the garden we live in has been long under shadow; the fruit of our progress has been wilting on the vine, fellowship and common purpose have suffered accordingly.
 Such themes of discontent are the ideas that she explores in her collection on the Hainish cycle, beginning with the fifth book in the series, The Dispossessed.

-We need heroes and teachers like Ursula K. Le Guinn to light the way for us, to guide us into the cloud of unknowing…I miss her.
+We need heroes and teachers like Ursula K. Le Guin to light the way for us, to guide us into the cloud of unknowing…I miss her.

 No comments: